GoogleChrome/developer.chrome.com/site/en/blog/memory-inspector/index.md

 The `LinearMemoryInspector` adds itself as a listener on the `LinearMemoryNavigator`.
 The `addressChanged` function is to be triggered on an `address-changed` event.
 As soon as the user is now editing the address input, this sends out the aforementioned event, such that the `addressChanged` function is called.
 This function now saves the address internally, and updates its subcomponents using the a `data(address, ..)` setter.
 The subcomponents save the address internally and re-render their views, showing the content at that particular address.

-### Design Goal: Making Performance and Memory Consumption Independent of the Buffer Size
+### Design goal: making performance and memory consumption independent of the buffer size

 One aspect during the design of the Memory Inspector that we had in mind was that the performance of the Memory Inspector should be independent of the buffer size.